 In 2002, AIPAC expressed its intent to lobby Congress to authorize the use of force in Iraq.

-In January 2003, AIPAC's executive director Kohr stated at an AIPAC meeting that the organization was "'quietly' lobbying Congress to approve the use of force in Iraq".
-AIPAC spokesman Josh Block disputed this, claiming Kohr was misquoted and that AIPAC did no such lobbying.
+In January 2003, at an AIPAC meeting, executive director Kohr claimed that AIPAC was "quietly" lobbying Congress to approve the use of force in Iraq.
+However, AIPAC spokesman Josh Block denied any lobbying occurred and claimed Kohr was misquoted.

 Between the 2000 and the 2004 elections, the 50 members of AIPAC's board donated an average of $72,000 each to campaigns and political action committees.

-In 2006, Representative Betty McCollum demanded an apology from AIPAC, alleging that an AIPAC representative had described her vote against the Palestinian Anti-Terrorism Act of 2006 as "support for terrorists."
+In 2006, Representative Betty McCollum demanded an apology from AIPAC, claiming an AIPAC representative had described her vote against the Palestinian Anti-Terrorism Act of 2006 as "support for terrorists."

-By the time of the 2007 AIPAC annual policy conference, continuing violence in Iraq had undermined the earlier view that the war aligned the United States and Israel against Arab and Muslim radicalism.
-At a conference session in 2007, the war was blamed for an increase in global terrorism.
+At the 2007 AIPAC annual policy conference, the ongoing violence in Iraq was blamed for an increase in global terrorism, undermining the earlier view that the Iraq War aligned the United States and Israel against Arab and Muslim radicalism.

-In 2009, charges against the former AIPAC employees, Rosen and Weissman, were dropped.
+In 2009, all charges against the former AIPAC employees were dropped.

-In 2012, AIPAC advocated for "crippling" sanctions on Iran, communicating this stance in a letter to every member of Congress.
+In 2012, AIPAC called for "crippling" sanctions on Iran in a letter sent to every member of Congress, advocating for economic embargoes and increased sanctions on Iran.

-In 2016, AIPAC's yearly policy conference included nominees from both major parties: Democrat Hillary Clinton and Republican Donald Trump, highlighting its bipartisan claims.
+In 2016, AIPAC's yearly policy conference included both major parties' nominees: Democrat Hillary Clinton and Republican Donald Trump.

-In 2016, nearly 20,000 delegates, including approximately 4,000 American students, attended the AIPAC Policy Conference.
-The general sessions were held in Washington, D.C.'s Verizon Center for the first time in AIPAC's history to accommodate the large number of delegates.
-Keynote speakers included Vice President Joe Biden, Hillary Clinton, Donald Trump, Governor John Kasich, Senator Ted Cruz, and Speaker Paul Ryan.
-Benjamin Netanyahu addressed the conference via satellite.
+In 2016, nearly 20,000 delegates, including 4,000 American students, attended the AIPAC Policy Conference.
+Held for the first time at Washington, D.C.'s Verizon Center, keynote speakers included Joe Biden, Hillary Clinton, Donald Trump, John Kasich, Ted Cruz, Paul Ryan, and Benjamin Netanyahu (via satellite).

 In 2018, AIPAC spent $3.5 million on lobbying.

-In February 2019, U.S. Representative Ilhan Omar tweeted that Kevin McCarthy's support for Israel was "all about the Benjamins", later clarifying she meant AIPAC, sparking controversy.
+In February 2019, U.S. representative Ilhan Omar tweeted that House Minority Leader Kevin McCarthy's support for Israel was "all about the Benjamins", later clarifying she meant AIPAC.
+She then made another statement attacking "political influence in this country that says it is okay to push for allegiance to a foreign country”.

-On March 6, 2019, the Democratic leadership put forth a resolution on the House floor condemning anti-Semitism.
+On March 6, 2019, the Democratic leadership put forth a resolution on the House floor condemning anti-Semitism, which was broadened to condemn bigotry against a wide variety of groups before it passed on March 7.

-In August 2019, the American Israel Education Foundation (AIEF) sponsored week-long trips for 72 members of Congress (41 Democrats and 31 Republicans) to Israel and the West Bank.
-During the trips, the members met with Israeli prime minister Benjamin Netanyahu and Palestinian Authority President Mahmoud Abbas.
+In August 2019, the American Israel Education Foundation (AIEF) sponsored week-long trips for 72 members of Congress (41 Democrats and 31 Republicans) to Israel and the West Bank, where they met with Benjamin Netanyahu and Mahmoud Abbas.

 As of early 2019, AIPAC had 17 regional and satellite offices and a new headquarters on K Street in Washington, D.C.